-- Students who wish to file a

-grievance should file a Student

-Complaint of Denial of Rights

-Form with the Dean of Student

-Services, within 30 calendar

-days of the occurrence of a violation.

-- The Dean of Student Services will investigate the complaint and take appropriate action.
+- a.
+Students who wish to file a grievance should file a Student Complaint of Denial of Rights Form with the Vice President of Student Services, within 30 calendar days of the occurrence of a violation. - The Vice President of Student Services will investigate the complaint and take appropriate action.